RichardRed0x/politeia-digest/issue-003.md

 **[Premium Listing for Decred on Easyrabbit ](https://proposals.decred.org/proposals/34707d34b09c3ebcf0d4aa604e8a08244e8f0f082c0af3f33d85778c93c81434) - submitted Oct 30th by easyrabbit - 11 comments**

-Easyrabbit has already listed DCR and is offering a "premium listing" for 30DCR - with promotions like no/low trading fees and feature placement on the site and in social media.
+Easyrabbit has already listed DCR and is offering a "premium listing" for 30 DCR - with promotions like no/low trading fees and feature placement on the site and in social media.
 Comments point out that Decred has never paid for an exchange listing and generally express scepticism about this offer.

 **[Sweepstakes](https://proposals.decred.org/proposals/517ac6598031e17e3e301d41e73a62e4a7c10ee6dafb3dc65fbdd32f550971b0) - submitted Nov 5th by geraldoneto - 8 comments**